OmicsDI/edu-dev/content/post/welcome-to-omicsdi.md

 In recent years the number of databases and archives has growth in all omics fields [1].
 For example, in Proteomics the results of a Mass spectrometry experiment can be submitted to four different databases members of [ProteomeXchange](www.proteomexchange.org): PeptideAtlas/PASSEL, PRIDE, MassIVE, jPOST.
-In addition, each omics field has developed and growth independently of the other fields including their metadata specifications, file formats, and submission guidelines.
+In addition, each omics field has developed and grown independently of the other fields including their metadata specifications, file formats, and submission guidelines.
 For this reason, most of the `Data Archives` are field specific (e.g. Metabolomics - Metaboligths, Metabolomics Workbench).

 ## Omics Data Dissemination

-After the data is submitted to a formal <a href='{{< ref "#omics-data-submission" >}}'>Archive</a>, Knowledge Base Databases (`BDs`) **reuse** part of the public data to respond specific questions (e.g. Gene Expression Profiles - ExpressionAtlas).
+After the data is submitted to a formal <a href='{{< ref "#omics-data-submission" >}}'>Archive</a>, Knowledge Base Databases (`BDs`) **reuse** part of the public data to respond to specific questions (e.g. Gene Expression Profiles - ExpressionAtlas).
 The number of these `DBs` has growth in recent years.
 For example, Table 1 shows the list of Protein Expression Databases [1] that include peptide sequences, post-translational modifications, expression profiles.